Agoric/agoric-sdk/packages/casting/README.md

 - the network config contains enough information to obtain Tendermint RPC nodes for a given Agoric network.
 You can use `makeLeaderFromRpcAddresses` directly if you want to avoid fetching a network-config.
-- each stream uses periodic CosmJS state polling (every X milliseconds) which can be refreshed more expediently via a Tendermint subscription to the corresponding `state_change` event
+- each follower uses periodic CosmJS state polling (every X milliseconds) which can be refreshed more expediently via a Tendermint subscription to the corresponding `state_change` event
 - published (string) values are automatically unmarshalled, but without object references.   a custom `marshaller` for your application.
-- the `iterateRecent` adapter transforms a stream into a local async iterator that produces only the last queried value (with no history reconstruction)
+- the `iterateRecent` adapter transforms a follower into a local async iterator that produces only the last queried value (with no history reconstruction)

 ## Status